Leicester City F.C.

-Leicester City Football Club is an English professional football club based in Leicester in the East Midlands of England.
-The club competes in the Premier League, the highest level of England's football league system, and plays its home matches at King Power Stadium.
+Leicester City Football Club is a professional football club based in the city of Leicester, East Midlands, England.
+The club currently compete in the EFL Championship, the second tier of English football.

-The club was founded in 1884 as Leicester Fosse F.C, playing on a field near Fosse Road.
-They moved to Filbert Street in 1891, were elected to the Football League in 1894 and adopted the name Leicester City in 1919.
-They moved to the nearby Walkers Stadium in 2002, which was renamed King Power Stadium in 2011.
+The club was founded in 1884 as Leicester Fosse F.C, before they became known as Leicester City in 1919, coinciding with the city of Leicester gaining official city status.
+They moved to Filbert Street in 1891, were elected to the Football League in 1894, and moved to the nearby King Power Stadium in 2002 (formerly known as the Walkers Stadium).